wollewald/MPU9250_WE/README.md

 # MPU9250_WE
 An Arduino library for the 9-axis accelerometer, gyroscope and magnetometer MPU9250 and the MPU6500.
 In essence the MPU6500 is a MPU9250 without the magnetometer.
+The library also provides basic support for the MPU6050.

 The library contains many example sketches with lots of comments to make it easy to use.
 I have written them for the MPU9250 / I2C.
 You can "translate" them easily for the MPU6500.
 MPU6500_all_data.ino shows how to do this.
 The use of SPI is shown in MPU9250_SPI_all_data.ino and MPU6500_SPI_all_data.ino.